-From December 2004, it has been possible for same sex couples to enter into a Civil Partnership.
-Civil partnerships are for adult same-sex couples who are not in an existing registered partnership or marriage and are not closely related.
-Couples who register have legal status as ‘registered civil partners’ and acquire a package of rights and responsibilities in the same way as married couples.
+Couples who register have legal status as ‘registered civil partners’ and acquire rights and responsibilities in the same way as married couples.

-The Civil Partnership, as with a Divorce, can only be dissolved by making the necessary application for dissolution to the Court.
+A Civil Partnership, like a marriage, can only be dissolved by making the necessary application for dissolution to the Court.

 - Unreasonable behaviour

 - Adultery, unfortunately, only applies to heterosexual couples and therefore cannot be used as a fact in dissolving a Civil Partnership.

 At JKC, we are happy to discuss the implications of a civil partnership with those contemplating such a step, or those emerging from a fractured relationship.

 For more information or to discuss your options please contact us on 01923 234 400